 In a year that has given us a surprise bounty of great films about porn — Bad Luck Banging out of Romania, Ninja Thyberg’s Pleasure, still awaiting a release — the homegrown one might be the best.
 In fact, Sean Baker’s origin-story-for-a-suitcase pimp, Red Rocket, is so good that “Simon Rex Oscar buzz” is no longer just a random assortment of words.

 Could anyone else play this character?
 First and foremost, Rex has the look: overtanned and hairless, curiously slim, slightly wizened in the face and slimeball affable, a guy that somehow still evokes a scumbag skateboarder teen even though he’s 44.
 It’s hard to imagine that you could find someone who looks this much like a guy who has jacked off on camera who hadn’t actually jacked off on camera.
 Maybe he exists, but why go looking when you already have Simon Rex?
-Rex’s past appearances in a handful of solo scenes (masturbation) was famously discovered when he was an MTV VJ, an experience he says was limited to “two video sessions for gay-porn impresario Brad Posey” he did “at the urging of his girlfriend” as a struggling 18-year-old, which didn’t stop newspapers from referring to him as “ex-gay porn star Simon Rex” every time he came up.
+Rex’s past appearances in a handful of solo scenes (masturbation) was famously discovered when he was an MTV VJ, an experience he says was limited to “two video sessions for gay-porn impresario Brad Posey,” which he did “at the urging of his girlfriend” while a struggling 18-year-old.
+Which, of course, didn’t stop newspapers from referring to him as “ex-gay porn star Simon Rex” every time he came up.

 Rex’s journey naturally mirrors Mikey’s in some ways, yet the greatness of Sean Baker’s latest effort goes beyond casting.
 Red Rocket performs an incredibly deft tonal dance, getting us invested in Mike Saber’s journey without turning him into either an easy hero or an easy villain; both of which he could easily be.
 As a porn producer once told journalist Jon Ronson when he was exploring the porn world, “You can find whatever story you want to tell here.”